izakpavel/izakpavel.github.io/_posts/2020-05-06-morphing-shapes-in-swiftui.markdown

 All the above code is enough to morph any shape to any shape, but getting the shape representation as a set of control points may be tricky.
 Well, it is definitively something you cannot put together "by hand".

 Luckily, there is a way how to generate them using SwiftUI [Path] API.
-We can sample the shape outline using the `trimmedPath` method, so let me create a simple Path extension, that provides vector of N control points along any Path:
+We can sample the shape outline using the `trimmedPath()` method, so let me create a simple Path extension, that provides a vector of N control points along any Path:

 {% highlight swift %}